nf-core/ampliseq/docs/usage.md

 1. The path must be enclosed in quotes
 2. The folder must containing gzip compressed Casava 1.8 paired-end demultiplexed fastq files with the naming sheme *_L001_R{1,2}_001.fastq.gz
+3. All sequencing data should originate from one sequencing run, because processing relies on run-specific error models that are unreliable when data from several sequencing runs are mixed.

 ### `--FW_primer` and `--RV_primer`
 In Amplicon sequencing methods, PCR with specific primers produces the amplicon of intrest.
 These primer sequences need to be trimmed from the reads before further processing and are also required for producing an appropriate classifier.
 For example: